Resources > Elective Pay helps nonprofits go solar

 This 30% payment is available through 2034.
 It steps down to 22.5% in 2033, and 15% in 2034.

 *Note: These credits only apply to systems that are smaller than 1 MW.
 For context, most small business and nonprofit solar installations are less than 100 kW in size.
-This is one-tenth the 1 MW limit.
+This is one-tenth of the 1 MW limit.

 Larger projects claiming Elective Pay can also access the 30% base credit, as well as these added benefits.
 But, they must meet certain labor requirements.
 For projects over 1 MW that do not meet those requirements:

-- the base credit will be reduced to 6%, and
+• The base credit will be reduced to 6%, and

-- the energy community and domestic content adders will each be reduced to 2%.
+• The energy community and domestic content adders will each be reduced to 2%.

 By application and approval, there are also other adders available for certain projects under 5 MW:

-Whic organizations are eligible for direct payWhich organizations are eligible for direct pay
+Whic organizations are eligible for Elective Pay

 According to the IRS FAQ, eligible entities include:

-- States and political subdivisions such as local governments, school districts, and public universities
+• States and political subdivisions, such as local governments, school districts, and public universities

 *Tax-exempt organizations with nonprofit status that are tax exempt under IRS code § 501(a), including those in § 501(c) and 501(d), are eligible.
 Other organizations in sections 501 through 530 are eligible as well.
 This covers: public charities, private foundations, social welfare organizations, labor organizations, business leagues, religious and apostolic organizations, and homeowners associations.